-Sending Committee Amount FTEs Receiving agency Program Purpose Recurring or One-Time Commune agency Transfer in from Facilities and or one-time Procurement for Early Head Start Office of the home visiting grants for families Committee on State experiencing homelessness in shelter, Facilities and Superintendent in partial funding of Birth-to-Three Procurement \$300,000 of Education E800 for All DC.
-Recurring C: Office of the Transfer in from Government Committee on Government State Superintendent Operations for a landscape analysis study on dual language in DC Operations \$200,000 of Education F100 Schools to determine the need.
-One-Time Committee on Ψ200,000 of Education 1100 seneous to determine the need. one rime Labor and Pay for FIS on B22-951 School Workforce Safety Omnibus Amendment Act of Development \$1,000,000 2018 through UPSFF.
-Recurring İ Pay for FIS on B22-951 School Committee on Safety Omnibus Amendment Act of the Judiciary and 2018 (First pay for OSSE portion of Public Safety \$400,000 FIS then UPSFF) Recurring Committee on Labor and D: 4: 4 C Transfer in from Labor and Workforce District of Columbia Workforce Development to provide one Career and Technical Education Development \$86,000 1.00 Public Schools Staffer in central.
-Recurring Development \$60,000 1.00 1 done senoois Transfer in from Labor and Recuiring Workforce Development to match funding provided for DCPS CTE Committee on District of staff.
-If funding requirements are Labor and Columbia below \$86k to match, use 3k to fund Workforce Public Charter the Students in the Care of DC Development \$86,000 Schools Coordinating Committee Act.
-Recurring Transfer in from Government Committee on Operations to pay for UPSFF FIS on Government \$229,000 B22-951 School Safety Omnibus Amendment Act of 2018.
-D a assemin a Operations \$229,000 Transfer in from Recreation and Recurring Committee on Office of the Youth Affairs to pay for Students in Recreation and Deputy Mayor the Care of DC Coordinating Youth Affairs \$348,714 2.00 for Education 2000 Committee FIS Recurring Transfer in from Committee on J \ \ Transportation and the Environment Committee on The state of the s for the State Board of Education to Transportation engage in research and analysis on and the 6120.000 DC State Board issues impacting education in the О Т. Environment \$130,000 of Education District.
-One-Time To pay for repeal of Subject to Appropriations of Section 3 of the Healthy Students Amendment Act of Committee on Office of the 2010 as follows: FY 2020: \$944,000; Transportation State FY 2021: \$854,000; FY 2022: and the Superintendent \$865,000; FY 2023: \$875,000; 4-year Environment \$944,000 of Education total: \$3,538,000 Recurring Committee on Business and Economic To increase the at-risk weight of the Development \$150,000 UPSFF.
-Recurring Committee on D: 4 : 4 C Transfer in from Committee on Labor Labor and Workforce District of Columbia and Workforce Development to hire a work-based learning coordinator for Development \$88,185 1.00 Public Schools DCPS's high school Career and Recurring Development \$00,100 1.00 1 uone schools Det 9 8 mgn school Career and Recuiring
+Sending Committee Amount FTEs Receiving agency Program Purpose Recurring or One-Time Committee on Facilities and Procurement \$300,000 Office of the State Superintendent of Education E800 Transfer in from Facilities and Procurement for Early Head Start home visiting grants for families experiencing homelessness in shelter, in partial funding of Birth-to-Three for All DC Recurring Committee on Government Operations \$200,000 Office of the State Superintendent of Education F100 Transfer in from Government Operations for a landscape analysis study on dual language in DC Schools to determine the need.
+One-Time Committee on Labor and Workforce Development \$1,000,000 Pay for FIS on D.C.
+Law L22-294 School Safety Omnibus Amendment Act of 2018 through UPSFF.
+Recurring Committee on the Judiciary and Public Safety \$400,000 Pay for FIS on D C Law L22-294 School Safety Omnibus Amendment Act of 2018 (First pay for OSSE portion of FIS then UPSFF) Committee on Labor and Workforce Development \$86,000 1.00 District of Columbia Public Schools Transfer in from Labor and Workforce Development to provide one Career and Technical Education Staffer in central.
+Recurring Committee on Labor and Workforce Development \$86,000 District of Columbia Public Charter Schools Transfer in from Labor and Workforce Development to match funding provided for DCPS CTE staff.
+If funding requirements are below \$86k to match, use 3k to fund the Students in the Care of DC Coordinating Committee Act Recurring Committee on Government Operations \$229,000 Transfer in from Government Operations to pay for UPSFF FIS on D.C.
+Law L22-294 School Safety Omnibus Amendment Act of 2018.
+Recurring Committee on Recreation and Youth Affairs \$348,714 2.00 Office of the Deputy Mayor for Education 2000 Transfer in from Recreation and Youth Affairs to pay for Students in the Care of DC Coordinating Committee FIS Recurring Committee on Transportation and the Environment \$130,000 DC State Board of Education Transfer in from Committee on Transportation and the Environment for the State Board of Education to engage in research and analysis on issues impacting education in the District One-Time Committee on Transportation and the Environment \$944,000 Office of the State Superintendent of Education To pay for repeal of Subject to Appropriations of Section 3 of the Healthy Students Amendment Act of 2010 as follows: FY 2020: \$944,000; FY 2021 \$854,000, FY 2022 \$865,000, FY 2023: \$875,000; 4-year total: \$3,538,000 Recurring Committee on Business and Economic Development \$150,000 To increase the at-risk weight of the UPSFF.
+Recurring Committee on Labor and Workforce Development \$88,185 1.00 District of Columbia Public Schools Transfer in from Committee on Labor and Workforce Development to hire a work-based learning coordinator for DCPS's high school Career and Recurring

-Sending Committee Amount FTEs Receiving agency Program Purpose Recurring or One-Time Technical Education (CTE) programs in the Science, Technology, Engineering, and Math (STEM) fields for \$88185, and an equivalent amount for DCPCS.
-Committee on Labor and Workforce District of Columbia Public Charter Development \$88,185 Schools To match DCPS increase.
+Sending Committee Amount FTEs Receiving agency Program Purpose Recurring or One-Time Technical Education (CTE) programs in the Science, Technology, Engineering, and Math (STEM) fields for \$88185, and an equivalent amount for DCPCS Committee on Labor and Workforce Development \$88,185 District of Columbia Public Charter Schools To match DCPS increase.
 Recurring Total \$4,050,084